D'Andre Swift Player Prop Bets for NFL Week 12 | Detroit vs. Chicago 11/25/2021

 - His team has rushed the ball 245 times this season, and he's handled 137 of those attempts (55.9%).

-- The Lions have called a pass in 59.4% of their plays from scrimmage this year while staying on the ground 40.6% of the time.
-This offensive attack ranks 30th in the NFL in points scored.
+- The Lions have run 59.4% passing plays and 40.6% rushing plays this season.
+They rank 30th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Swift's matchup with the Bears.